Index To All Six Sections

 Part VI...
 Will There Be Time and Space In The New Earth?

 Part VII...
 The Bema or Judgment Seat of Christ, and Rewards in Heaven

-Many people who understand John's words "there is no longer any sea", in Revelation 21:1, to mean that there will no longer be any oceans in the new earth, are saddened at the thought.
-While the sea can be extremely intimidating, there are wonderful pleasures to be had and an amazing number of God's creatures to be marvelled at.
+Many people who understand John's words "there is no longer any sea" (Revelation 21:1) to mean that there will no longer be any oceans in the new earth, are saddened at the thought.
+While the sea can be extremely intimidating, there are wonderful pleasures to be had and an amazing number of God's creatures to be marveled at.
 Even those who, like myself, are more than slightly nervous of such large bodies of water, will sorely miss gazing at an unending ocean sparkling in the sunlight, walking on a beach listening to the sound of waves crashing on on the sand, the cool ocean breeze, to say nothing of spectacular sunsets.

 In view of which, if the oceans are to be simply done away with, two questions come to mind... when and why?

 We can be sure that the oceans will still be in existence after the millennium simply because, as discussed in the preceding chapter, Revelation chapter 20 through (at least) 21:5 are in chronological order, indicated by the frequent use of the word "then".